hrt/Bilger/README.md

 ABCDBCADBABEDABCEAADEDAEEBBEEDDABCDACEDBADCACBDADDBDCDBADCCBBDDCDECCEBAD4
 ```

+Note, the '4' at the end can be any non-alpha character used to represent termination.
 A crab is represented by 'X', JellyFish by 'Y' and PufferFish by 'Z'.

 The program will respond with your best move, for example